The Passover Project

 Passover is celebrated as an eight-day festival in the Spring, in the Hebrew month of Nissan from the 15th to the 22nd.

-This means Passover is celebrated April 9th through 16th, 2020, but it is custom for the Jewish day to start in the evening so Passover begins April 8th in the evening.
+This means Passover is celebrated Saturday march 27, 2021 to Sunday April 4, but it is custom for the Jewish day to start in the evening so Passover begins in the evening on Saturday the 27.

 It is customary to have your Passover Seder meal on one of the first two nights of Passover.